 - Emotional abuse: This type of domestic violence includes name-calling, criticizing, or otherwise attacking the victim’s self-esteem.

 - Economic abuse: This occurs when an abuser maintains complete control over the finances so that the victim is financially reliant upon the abuser.

-- Psychological abuse: Often, this includes intimidation through threatening behavior, manipulation, or otherwise exerting power and control over the victim.
+- Psychological abuse: This often includes intimidation through threatening behavior, manipulation, or otherwise exerting power and control over the victim.